libts/tslib/README.md

 ### module: pthres
   Pressure threshold filter.
-Given a release is always pressure 0 and a press is always >= 1, this discards samples below / above the specified pressure threshold.
+Given that a release is always pressure 0 and a press is always >= 1, this discards samples below / above the specified pressure threshold.